Alphish/ston/standards/STON-language-specification-draft.md

 **Type opening token** and **type closing token** are used to begin and end type parameters list, respectively.
 They can also wrap a type inside, or be used to specifically denote an implicit type.
 Type opening token is represented with an opening angle bracket (U+003C) while type closing token is represented with a closing angle bracket (U+003E).

-**Collection type symbol** is a token used to denote collection types, right after the element type is defined. *Full collection type symbol* is represented with an opening square bracket (U+005B), followed by one or more dots (U+002E), followed by a closing square bracket (U+005D). *Short collection type symbol* is represented with the square brackets only.
+**Collection type suffix** is a token used to denote collection types, right after the element type is defined. *Full collection type suffix* is represented with an opening square bracket (U+005B), followed by one or more dots (U+002E), followed by a closing square bracket (U+005D). *Short collection type suffix* is represented with the square brackets only.

 **Union type separator** is a token used to separate different possible types of a given union type.
 It is represented with a vertical line (U+007C).